BITCOIN 2-YEAR MA MULTIPLIER

 Comparing today's price to its average over the last two years.
 Below that line has historically been a patient buying window.

-- Lately the multiple has been edging up — price gaining on its two-year average.
+- Lately the multiple has been easing — price slipping versus its two-year average.

-- Price is still under its two-year average — the cool side of the cycle.
+- Price is still under its two-year average — the cheap side of the cycle.

 Understanding 2-Year Moving Average Multiplier